The Staff

 Sophia Ross, Coordinator of Consultant Education and Development

-Sophia is a second-year MFA candidate with a concentration in fiction.
+Sophia is a third-year MFA candidate with a concentration in fiction.
 After graduating with a BA in English and Writing, she moved to Seattle where she worked for a literary arts nonprofit, and later in higher education.
 As the Coordinator of Consultant Education and Development, she ensures that all consultants have access to the pedagogical tools and training they need to succeed in sessions.
 When she isn’t in the Writing Center, Sophia serves as managing editor for the literary journal, phoebe, and takes her corgi, Winona, for walks in the woods.

-Ivan Moore, Coordinator of Technology and Accessibility
+Josie McKenzie, Coordinator of Technology and Accessibility

-Erin Snyder, Coordinator of Outreach
+Connor Harding, Coordinator of Outreach

 Farhad